Sally Miller Gearhart

-Sally Miller Gearhart (April 15, 1931 – July 14, 2021) was an American teacher, feminist, science-fiction writer, and political activist.
+Sally Miller Gearhart (April 15, 1931 – July 14, 2021) was an American teacher, radical feminist, science-fiction writer, and political activist.
 In 1973, she became the first open lesbian to obtain a tenure-track faculty position when she was hired by San Francisco State University, where she helped establish one of the first women and gender study programs in the country.
 She later became a nationally known gay rights activist.

 Early life

 Sally Miller Gearhart was born in Pearisburg, Virginia, in 1931 to Sarah Miller Gearhart and Kyle Montague Gearhart.
 Her mother was a secretary, and her father was a dentist.
 After the pair divorced early in her childhood, Gearhart moved to her maternal grandmother's boarding house.
 There, she experienced female camaraderie and developed an admiration for "the collective strength of women."

 Gearhart attended an all-women's institution, Sweet Briar College, near Lynchburg, Virginia.
 She graduated with a Bachelor of Arts in drama and English in 1952.
 At Bowling Green State University, she obtained a master's degree in theater and public address in 1953.
 She continued on at University of Illinois at Urbana-Champaign, getting her Ph.D. in theater in 1956, with the intent of pursuing a life of academia.